hubverse-org/hubDocs/docs/source/user-guide/tasks.md

 alt: A figure showing where data from hubs is created.
 name: hub-data-relations
 ---
-The figure shows that Hub metadata and target data are specified by the hub itself, along with any necessary functions to calculate scores or "observed values" from target data.
-Teams provide model output data that must conform with standards identified in the Hub metadata.
+The figure shows that Hub metadata are specified by the hub itself.
+Hubverse provides tools to validate submissions and teams provide model output data that conforms to the standards specified in the Hub metadata.
+Hubverse provides tools to build ensembles.
+Hubs provides time series data and target observation data and hubverse provies a function to calculate scores.
 ```

 (task-id-use)=